AdamVD/tips-and-tricks/Linux/shell_commands.md

 **Solution:** Use the tool `checkinstall`, which keeps track of installed files via `make` or another tool and builds a package out of it.
 The package may then be used for uninstalling the app/lib. _These packages aren't meant for distribution purposes._

 **Example: Installing Python**

+_Note: You should opt to use `pyenv` rather than manually managing Python installations._
 ```
 sudo ./configure --enable-optimizations --with-lto  # configure Python as usual
 sudo checkinstall -D --fstrans=no make altinstall   # prepend make commands with checkinstall